mpasovic/majapasovic.org/_posts/2015-10-18-feminism-in-the-disguise-of-a-vampire-a-young-woman-unveils-the-real-horrors-of-bad-city.md

 ---
 published: true
 layout: post
-title: "Feminism, Vampires, and Male Oppression in *A Girl Walks Home Alone at Night*"
+title: "Feminism, Vampires, and Male Oppression in \"A Girl Walks Home Alone at Night\""
 ---